-We may be closed, but we still want to provide access to the resources, activities and programs that you’ve always enjoyed through Patten Free Library.
-Of course, some programs aren’t going to be possible.
-But we will do the best we can to provide a library-at-home for the weeks ahead.
-If you have a suggestions about how we can help you adjust to the new normal, please email Roberta Jordan at firstname.lastname@example.org.
+We are still providing access to the resources, activities, and programs that you’ve always enjoyed through Patten Free Library, despite the current pandemic.
+You can visit the library for brief in-person browsing or services, or you can utilize the library’s virtual programs and services listed below from the comfort of home.
+If you have suggestions about other programs or ways we can help you adjust to the new normal, please email Roberta Jordan at firstname.lastname@example.org.

-Submission period opens August 1!
+Submission period is open, now through December 4!
 For contest guidelines, click here.

 Hot off the (Virtual) Press!“The Best Art and Writing of Morse, Volume 4.”
 Click here to browse a copy.